drewsp7/griffinsalyer.github.io/index.md

-## Welcome to Griffin Salyer's GitHub Portfolio Showcase!
+## Welcome to Griffin's Portfolio!

-Here you can see work that is either on-going or completed.
-The work will be separated by folders and organized by content.
-Employers can refer to my Resume for contact or questions.
+Below you can find personal, academic, or academic and team projects.
+If you have question, concerns or comments please refer to my resume for my contact - additional information can be found in the readme.md file in my github repository [here](https://github.com/griffinsalyer/griffinsalyer.github.io).

-# Case Projects
+### Case Projects

 [Carrier Optimization Case](/Projects/MWVpresentation.html)

-# Test linking
+### Test linking
 [Go to Test Link Site - Code Folder](/code/index.md)